-Project description: „Trakai Fanfare Week“ (the music courses and the music festival ) – is an artistic educational project which next year will take place in Trakai for the 14th time.
+Project description: „Trakai Fanfare Week“ (the summer music academy and the music festival ) – is an artistic educational project which this year will take place in Trakai for the 15th time.
 The numbers of participants and spectators keep on growing together with the positive feedback from Lithuania and abroad.

 A brief history: in 2003 we implemented the first international project – Brass Band Festival „We welcome Trakai“ and realized that there are many similar festivals in Lithuania.
 Thus was born the idea to organize the festival together with the music courses for brass instruments’ players and the orchestra, and also percussionists at a later date.